NeoKokuxz/Java-Web-Development-SpringBoot/Data-Stores-Persistence/JavaPersistenceAPI.md

 > Scheduled to be removed from the database.
 Java object still exists and has ID.

 ## Entity Manager using @PersistenceContext
+- Persist: Takes an Entity not yet managed.
+The Entity becomes managed and will be saved to the database.
+- Find: Looks up an id in the database and returns a managed Entity.
+- Merge: Updates an Entity that is in the detached state.
+Returns an instance of that Entity that is now managed.
+If Entity was not found in the database to update, persists Entity as a new row.
+- Remove: Detaches an entity and deletes it from the database.

 ```java
 @PersistenceContext